edolinsky/cpsc320/asst4.md

 _T(n) = 2T(n/2) + n<sup>2</sup>_

-The Master Theorem states that if for some recurrence relation
+The Third Case of the Master Theorem states that if for some recurrence relation

 _T(n) = aT(n/b) + f(n)_ where _a >= 1_ and _b > 1_